Steps for Effective Personal Finance Management and Planning

 1. Set Your Top Financial Goals

-Identifying your financial plans is key – this step helps you understand the purpose of the subsequent steps and provides you with direction when it comes to your money.
+Identifying a strategized financial plan is key – this step helps you understand the purpose of the subsequent steps and provides you with direction when it comes to your money.
 Do you want to save up for a family holiday next summer?
 Are you hoping to get out of debt so you can focus wholeheartedly on a down payment for a house?
 Do you want to set aside 10% of your income starting now to work on your retirement nest egg?

 These are examples of short-term, medium-term, and long-term financial goals.
 Aim to set one from each category, but if longer term goals seem like an intimidating commitment, that’s okay too.
 Instead, think of the near future: My goal is to save $1,000 this year for my retirement.
 Breaking enormous goals into smaller chunks (and smaller amounts of money) makes them much more palatable.